‘Terrifying’: Air passenger recounts crashing into ceiling

 She had a headache which began to fade Sunday night.
 But the left side of her body started to ache.

-“I can’t even move around in bed,” Reyes said Monday.
+“I can’t even move around in bed,” Reyes said.
 “So I have to sleep right on my back without even moving.”

 The National Transportation Safety Board said Monday it is investigating the incident.